 6. Fitbit Sense

-The Fitbit Ionic is the first in their line to look like a standard watch rather than a slimmer wrist-based fitness tracker.
-The Ionic comes with either a plastic or leather strap that can be interchanged easily, holding in place a square 384 x 250 LCD display.
-The display itself can reach a brightness level comparable to the Apple Watch 2 – easily visible even on very bright days.
+The Sense comes with either a plastic or leather strap that can be interchanged easily, holding in place a square 384 x 250 LCD display.
+The display itself can reach a brightness level comparable to the Apple Watch – easily visible even on very bright days.

 The touch screen allows you to cycle through the different app choices with a swiping motion.
 For those who would prefer other methods, there are buttons on the side that would enable its wearer to cycle through apps just as quickly.

 - Great fitness features.